alqassabz/IMZTV/README.md

 ### ***Future Updates***

 - [ ] Allow Admins to edit and delete reviews.
-- [ ] Allow movied to be viewed from a third part api instead of being uploaded by the admin
+- [ ] Allow movies to be viewed from a third part api instead of being uploaded by the admin

  ### ***More features will be added in future updates.***